 - Spend some time for yourself – when you are working and feel guilty about how little time you get to spend with your child, it can be easy to ignore your own needs.
 But you will be more effective as a parent and more willing to continue giving if you make sure you have a few hours a week to yourself doing something you love.
-You need some regular guilt-free down time!
-Children also need to understand that adults have need too and that not everything revolves around the children.
-Don’t make them feel that being a parent means total sacrifice to meeting a child’s needs, or they will never want to become parents themselves!
+You need some regular guilt-free downtime!
+Children also need to understand that adults have needed too and that not everything revolves around the children.
+Don’t make them feel that being a parent means total sacrifice to meet a child’s needs, or they will never want to become parents themselves!

 - Work out what you need if you find yourself overwhelmed – look at every aspect of your life and think about what you need, rather than want, to have a happy family life.

 Children of working parents are statistically less likely to achieve academically so help your child to enjoy learning

 - Help with homework.
 Ask them to tell you about their homework – show them ways to find out new things about topics they are interested in.